Tsheung/Apple-Health-Data-echoAR-Visual/README.md

 # Apple-Health-Data-echoAR-Visual-
 Visualizing one year of Apple's iOS Health App Data with echoAR, Unity, Python

+## Description
+Health checkups are usually done once a year and doctors tend to ask you if regularly exercise.
+This visualization uses your iPhone's Apple Health App to track your step count.
+The average amount of steps for each month in past year can be shown as a easy to understand visualization.
+This visualization can help doctors understand your exercise levels and use this as a measurement of fitness to help patients recognize their health levels.

 ## My Setup
 - Exported Health Data from Apple iPhone
 - Extracted only records about Step Count